 Select Tools> Layer Settings> Display Options to open the Layer Display Options dialog.

-Remove the padlock in the Lock column for "Walls, Locked" or uncheck the Lock checkbox.
+Remove the padlock from the Lock column for "Walls, Locked" or uncheck the Lock checkbox.

 Click the OK button to close the dialog.
 The wall and any other objects on this layer are now unlocked and can be edited as needed.